bigdreamsweb3/ChainPay-Africa/README.md

 This project includes a **Solidity** smart contract deployed on the **CrossFi Chain** testnet.
 It handles the bill payment logic, supporting the interaction between users, services, and cryptocurrencies.

+### ✅ Deployment Status
+- **Smart Contract Deployed**: The ChainPay Africa smart contract is now live on the CrossFi Chain testnet.

 ---

 ## 🔗 Links